jce-redhat/ee-validated-example/README.md

 ## Prerequisites

 1. An offline token from [Red Hat Automation Hub](https://console.redhat.com/ansible/automation-hub) to pull the certified and validated collections (account required)
+2. An account to access the container image registry at registry.redhat.io
-2. A RHEL system with podman, git, and pip installed
+3. A RHEL system with podman, git, and pip installed
 ```
 sudo dnf install -y podman python3-pip git
 ```